Rock Every Kani Ka Pila!

 When we move into the solo arrangement video lessons, I expect you to do some of your own work.
 I’ll walk you through how I play the arrangement and explain why I do things a certain way, but you’ll have to watch and listen and take notes in order to learn it yourself.

-This “repeat after me” style of learning can sometimes take a little longer, but in my experience, once you’ve learned how to play it, it sticks in your mind a lot better.
+This “repeat after me” style of learning often takes a little longer, but sticks in your mind better.
 It also allows for you to make artistic choices and create arrangements that are unique to you and express what you want to hear.

 Some folks might see this as the “hard way,” but in order to play Hawaiian songs authentically, you have to learn them Hawaiian style…!
 Plus, you will learn valuable skills and become a better musician faster.